James Stanley, 7th Earl of Derby: Created Baron Strange

 The ancient title Baron Strange of Knockyn, created in 1299, as it had been created by writ, was capable of being inherited by females.
-It had become abeyant in 1594 following the death leaving no sons of Ferdinando Stanley, 5th Earl of Derby, 13th Baron Strange (1559–1594), who however left three daughters and co-heiresses legally capable of inheriting that ancient title, whereupon it became abeyant between all three.
-They were not, however, as females, legally capable of inheriting the earldom, which went to his younger brother William Stanley, 6th Earl of Derby (1561–1642).
+It had become abeyant in 1594 following the death leaving no sons of Ferdinando Stanley, 5th Earl of Derby, 13th Baron Strange (1559–1594), who however left three daughters and co-heiresses legally capable of inheriting the ancient title of Baron, whereupon it became abeyant between all three.
+They were not, however, as females, legally capable of inheriting the Earldom, which went to his younger brother William Stanley, 6th Earl of Derby (1561–1642).
 By modern reckoning, the abeyance of the barony of Strange of Knockyn was not terminated until 1921.

 However, in 1594 the status of this barony was not apparent to the family nor to the authorities in the House of Lords, and all parties assumed that the 6th Earl had also become 14th Baron Strange of Knockyn.
 On 7 March 1628 his son and heir apparent, James Stanley (later 7th Earl of Derby), was summoned to the House of Lords through a writ of acceleration as Lord Strange, the supposed subsidiary title of his father.
 When it was discovered that his father's assumption of the barony was erroneous, it was deemed that there were two baronies of Strange, one created in 1299 then in abeyance, and another created "accidentally" in 1628.